-2.0 Querying the RIPE Whois Database
+2.0 Querying the RIPE Database

-This section describes how you can query to find information in the RIPE Whois Database.
+This section describes how you can query to find information in the RIPE Database.
 We describe the general format of a query and the query flags that you can use to change the default behaviour of a query.

-We also describe how the whois server automatically tracks query responses and limits how much contact information you can take from the RIPE Whois Database.
+We also describe how the database server automatically tracks query responses and limits how much contact information you can take from the RIPE Database.
 We do this to reduce the chance that someone will use the database to send spam e-mails to addresses that they find.
-The software does not prevent operational use of the database.
 There are three ways to query the database: